$0+

 Now and Later

 All unresolved tasks can be found in one of two views: the Now view or the Later view.
 I don't think of time in specifics, so focusing on time in this general sense felt more natural to me.
 Any task with a Check-In Time on or before the current time can be found in the Now view, as well as any tasks without a Check-In Time.
 The Now View is subdivided into the Docked, Surfaced, Anchored, and Submerged groups, whereas tasks in the Later View are grouped by their Check-In Dates.
 You don't have to worry about these groups too much because Sort Stack automatically assigns tasks to their appropriate groups.
 Additionally, there are Now and Later buttons for each task to facilitate the movement of tasks to these views.
+The Script extensions for each of these buttons are in separate views to allow you to toggle between the two views that I expect most users will use most often without having to use Airtable's dashboard section menu since Airtable automatically switches to the dashboard containing the script extension that was triggered by a button click.
 While the Now button is pretty self explanatory, you might be wondering how Sort Stack decides what "later" means.
-I experience time in roughly two waves each day: one in the morning and the other in the evening.
-Each of these times represents an opportunity for me to reset.
-For the sake of simplicity, I defined the start of the morning as 7 AM and the start of the evening as 7 PM.
-The Later button assigns the Check-In Time to whichever of these times is closest to the Check-In Time.
-Sticking with our seafaring theme, these morning and evening times are called Crest Times.

 Maybe Later